On this page:

 The cover of your book is the first thing people will see – so you want to make sure that it looks professional.
 Bear in mind the people that it will appeal to: what kind of image would draw in the right readers?
-Whilst we would always encourage you to be creative and original, you should be mindful of your customers and remember that if someone is looking, for example, for a crime/thriller, there is a certain type of cover that will attract their attention.
+Whilst we would always encourage you to be creative and original, you should be mindful of your customers and remember that if someone is looking for a crime/thriller for example, there is a certain type of cover that will attract their attention.
 Emma Barnes, the co-founder of the award-winning Snow Books offers some excellent advice on this theme on the Snowblog.
 She stresses the importance of a cover positioning a book in its genre:

 “Take a copy of your book cover into store, go to the relevant shelf and see if it fits.
 Does it stand out?
 If it does, it’s probably wrong.
 The blurb and the cover and the writing is unique, but the only way the reader will discover it is if the packaging explains, at a subconscious level, what the words are about.
 You wouldn’t expect to open a cornflakes pack and find pasta, would you?
 Same deal.”

-You don’t have to be a graphic designer to create some great results if you have the time and the tools to do so.
+You don’t have to be a graphic designer to create some great results, if you have the time and the tools to do so.
 Perhaps the most important and striking part of a cover is its main image.
 Take your time to select a good photo and your job will be half done.
 For even more professional results, programs such as Adobe Illustrator are great for creating graphics.
 Adobe Photoshop or its free alternative Gimp are excellent for manipulating photos to make them look great.

 Although Gimp has a useful online users’ guide, it and the Adobe programs are quite complicated and will require quite a lot of time to learn to use them properly.
-If you are after a quicker solution it might be worth using a program you are more used to such as a word processor or a simple graphics application.
+If you are after a quicker solution, it might be worth using a program you are more used to, such as a word processor or a simple graphics application.
 With a bit of time and effort you can produce good results yourself.

 Zombie / werewolf / vampire horror has a layer or two of distressing: